rjuju/pg_shared_plans/README.md

 The following configuration options are available:

+- pg_shared_plans.disable_plan_cache: Entirely bypass the core plancache for handled statements.
+This can save memory as backends won't store a local generic plan anymore, but in order to work the extension must return a query with a negative total cost ( current `- original_total_cost`). (default: off)
 - pg_shared_plans.enabled: Enable or disable pg_shared_plans (default: on)
 - pg_shared_plans.max: Maximum number of plans to cache in shared memory (default: 200)